Harassment and illegal eviction

 There are some practical steps you can take:

 Write to or email your landlord or letting agent

-Write to or email your landlord or letting agent to tell them to stop harassing or threatening you.
-Tell them that they are acting unlawfully and if it continues you will take legal action.
+Tell them that they are acting unlawfully and that they should stop harassing or threatening you.
+Warn them that if it continues you will take legal action.

-Keep copies of every letter or email that you send and/or receive.
+Keep copies of every letter, text or email that you send and/or receive.

 If you have a conversation with your landlord or agent follow this up with a letter or email that confirms what was said and what was agreed.

 Have a friend or adviser with you whenever you have to deal with your landlord in person.